bloominstituteoftechnology/web-module-project-testing-react/README.md

 > *This component displays a single episode worth of data.
 To test it, let's try our some different varieties on what we should pass into our component's props.*

 * [ ] Complete a test that shows the Episode component renders.
 Pass in the provided example episode data as a test prop.
 * [ ] Modify the test data to display a specific summary statement.
-Complete a test that shows that the summary value passed in to the Episode component displays as expected. **Use at least then 3 different types of expect statements to test the the existance of the summary value.**
+Complete a test that shows that the summary value passed in to the Episode component displays as expected. **Use at least then 3 different types of expect statements to test the the existence of the summary value.**
 * [ ] The episode component displays a default value ('./stranger_things.png') when a image url is not provided.
 Create a new piece of test data with the image property set to `null`.
 Test that the alt tag of the image displayed is set to './stranger_things.png'.

 ### The Show Component